 Rose of Sharon (Hibiscus syriacus) is also known as Althaea, Shrub Althea, and Hardy Hibiscus.
 The shrub has a tight, upright vase-shaped form, reaching 7–13ft in height and has large summer blossoms.
-They like full sun to light shade and moist, well-drained soil.
+Rose of Sharon like full sun to light shade and moist, well-drained soil.
 They have deeply-lobed, light-green leaves.
 It is a deciduous flowering shrub native to east Asia and is the national flower of South Korea.

 The Rose of Sharon has trumpet-shaped flowers that bloom from summer into the fall.
-The flowers are short-lived, lasting only a day.
+Flowers are short-lived, lasting only a day.
 They come in shades of white, red, pink and purple and attract birds, butterflies and other useful pollinators.
 The flowers are hermaphrodite (have both male and female organs) and are pollinated by insects.

 The leaves, blossoms, and flowers of the Rose of Sharon are edible and have a mild flavor and mucilaginous texture.
 Leaves are made into tea and the flowers eaten, usually raw.
 The leaves taste like lettuce, but are very fibrous unless you catch them early.
 Blossoms appear in late summer and have a nutty flavor to them.
-The flowers taste great and have a hint of nectar at the base of the petals.
+Flowers taste great and have a hint of nectar at the base of the petals.
 The root is edible but very fibrous.

 Rose of Sharon can be propagated via seeds, cuttings, or layering.
 This post is going to discuss propagation via softwood cuttings.

 Softwood cuttings are this year’s growth that started in the spring.
 This wood is usually just slightly a different color and last year’s wood just looks a little more worn and older.